Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-June 1st, 2023
+June 3rd, 2023
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-173:
+New in this latest version release-174:

 1.)
-Fix yet another bug with the new setting that was causing RSS users grief.
+Use KSPUtil.ApplicationRootPath to get application working path for the Kopernicus toolbar icon.
+This helps it not bug out when users use launcher bypasses.

 Known Bugs: